Comprehensive Animal Control Regulations

 - Stanwood Municipal Code Ch.
 8.02 – Offers provisions for animal control and licensing, including various types of livestock.
 Prohibits trespassing and noisy dogs and cats, and includes a requirement to remove fecal matter from public property, right of way, and private property of another.

-- Tacoma Municipal Code Title 17 – Offers very detailed animal care and control provisions, and covers various type of problems and nuisances, including a section on problem pet owners (Ch.
-17.06).
+- Tacoma Municipal Code Title 17 – Offers very detailed animal care and control provisions, and covers various type of problems and nuisances, including a section on problem pet owners (chapter 17.06).

 - Walla Walla Municipal Code Title 6 – Covers general animal care and keep, including provisions on licensing, nuisance and trespassing animals, dangerous and potentially dangerous dogs, rabies control, prevention of cruelty to animals, bird protection, and miniature pigs.
 Regulates outdoor feeding of cats and dogs and limits the number and type (only neutered) of outdoor cats.
 Provides detailed procedure on impoundment and destruction of animals.

-- Cowlitz County Ch.
-6.12 – Comprehensive animal control including provisions for habitual violators.
+- Cowlitz County Code Ch.
+6.12 – Comprehensive animal control including provisions for habitual violators

 - Kitsap County Title 7 – Covers general provisions, licensing, dangerous dogs, enforcement, and stock-restricted areas.
-All of the unincorporated area of Kitsap County is declared to be a single animal control zone.
+The entire unincorporated area is declared to be a single animal control zone.